'McKennie lives in a different world!' - De Ligt singles out USMNT star as funniest Juventus player while h...

 "I think McKennie," De Ligt said when asked by CBS who the funniest Juve player is.
 "Weston, he lives in a completely different world than us.
 It's so funny to see.

-"He's from America, of course, and I think he made a big, big imprevement in his game with us.
+"He's from America, of course, and I think he made a big, big improvement in his game with us.
 In the team, he's such a funny guy and he's really important."

 McKennie's time in Italy